sambunting/nuxt-docs/docs/listr2/content/en/getting-started/task-object.md

   /**
    * Determine the behavior of exiting on errors.
    *
-   * @default true > exit on any error comming from the tasks.
+   * @default true > exit on any error coming from the tasks.
    */
   exitOnError?: boolean
   /**